arnemart/jsconf2k14/slides.md

 ~A programming language designed to be impractical

 > Programming shouldn't be all business.
 It should also be fun.
-Esotering
+Esoteric
 > programming languages are often great examples of this.
-They are often written
+They are often
-> just for fun or to prove a point, and are in almost all cases completely
+> written just for fun or to prove a point, and are in almost all cases
-> useless for any practical purpose.
-That's what make them so great.
+> completely useless for any practical purpose.
+That's what make them so
+> great.

 ----